mahroof-cp/rental/README.md

 # Rental
- It is completely a rental system with two modules: Car rental and Equipment rental.
+It is a complete rental system with two modules: Car Rental and Equipment Rental.
+It also includes role creation and permission management.